khaks02/ReminderHub_byGAI/README.md

    ```
    - Select an existing Firebase project or create a new one.
    - When asked for your public directory, enter `.` (a single dot for the root directory).
    - Configure as a single-page app by answering `Yes` to rewrite all URLs to `/index.html`.
-This is already configured in the provided `firebase.json`, so you can confirm the settings.
+The included `firebase.json` already handles this.

 4. **Deploy the application:**
    ```bash